robertbraeutigam/scan/README.md

 more frequently than given.

 Controlled devices are not required to send this response, or they may send it multiple times.
-The Controller must honor the latest supplied maximum rate at all times.
+The Controller must honor the latest received maximum rate at all times.

 The Controller may proceed to invoke the command at any rate until the Controlled explicitly answers with a given rate.
 The Controlled is also free to skip certain